Cost of LivingUpdated May 2026

 Is the Arkansas state average different from Fayetteville's?

-Arkansas's state average for cost of living is $4,054, which is actually higher than Fayetteville's $3,849.
-Fayetteville is one of the more affordable cities within Arkansas for this category.
+Arkansas's state average for cost of living is $3,406, which is lower than Fayetteville's average of $3,521.
+This means Fayetteville is on the pricier side even within its own state.

 ← All costs in FayettevilleCost of Living in all cities →All Cost of LivingArkansas overviewCan I afford Fayetteville?Living alone in FayettevilleSalary needed in Fayetteville